Product Availability, Back Orders and Cancellations

 All orders are subject to the availability of products.
 We will endeavour to keep our stock in line with advertised products and offers, but should a product be unavailable we will contact you within three (3) business days to inform you and hold your order until stock is available.
 If you prefer to cancel your order, please advise us and we will endeavour to refund the amount paid within three (3) business days of receiving your advice.
 Orders can only be cancelled up to the point of dispatch.
 Where products are discontinued we will contact you and give you the option of changing your order or receiving a refund.

 We ship our orders via courier, and will endeavour to dispatch your order within three (3) business days of receipt, where stock is available.
-Freight will be charged on all orders unless otherwise advised and at the rate we receive from the courier company employed.
+Freight is included on all orders unless otherwise advised and at the rate we receive from the courier company employed.
 Special delivery instructions must be given at the time the order is placed, and may incur additional costs or delays depending on the requirements.
 We will adequately package all orders and any claims for loss or damage in transit should be directed to the carrier in the first instance.

 Returns and Refunds